A1RM4X/HowTo-Palworld/README.md

 ### Extra
 ---

-To have the serve running after closing the ssh terminal, running it using 'screen'.
+To have the serve running after closing the ssh terminal, launch it using `screen`.
+Enjoy!